shivanshdave/2020-432/software.md

 ## R Packages for 432

-Copy and paste the following two lines of code into the Console window of R Studio to install the packages you'll need for this course.
+Copy and paste the following lines of code into the Console window of R Studio to install the packages you'll need for this course.

 <!-- -->